International Development & Relief Organizations

 - World Bank & Poverty Reduction.
 Gateway to World Bank Poverty measurement, analysis and reduction strategies.
 Includes topical and country listings as well as data on poverty and inequality.

 - World Bank E-library (UCB Access Only).
-Database for hundreds of full-text World Bank publications.
-Topics covered include economics, public policy, education, international development, gender, the environment, and more.
+Database of full-text World Bank publications from 1993.
+See also the new (free) Open Knowledge Repository.

 - World Bank Project Documents.
 Full-text of World Bank project reports, including evaluation reports, working papers, and project appraisals.